Funding Opportunities

 Unilateral Funding - Czechia

-GAMA 2 PROGRAMME - SUB-PROGRAMME 2 │ TECHNOLOGY AGENCY OF THE CZECH REPUBLIC (CLOSED)
+TREND PROGRAMME │ MINISTRY OF INDUSTRY AND TRADE / TECHNOLOGY AGENCY OF THE CZECH REPUBLIC (CLOSED)

-GAMA 2 Programme - Sub-programme 2 │ Technology Agency of the Czech Republic
+TREND Programme │ Ministry of Industry and Trade of the Czech Republic / Technology Agency of the Czech Republic

-TREND PROGRAMME │ TECHNOLOGY AGENCY OF THE CZECH REPUBLIC
+SIGMA PROGRAMME │ TECHNOLOGY AGENCY OF THE CZECH REPUBLIC (CLOSED)

 Unilateral Funding for SMEs and Partners - Germany and Bavaria